dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/index.md

 ### selectCamera

-Select camera by cameraID.
-The selected camera will be actived and further camera control setting will be applied on this camera.
-When the actived camera is changed by selecting another camera via this method, the settings that applied on this camera will be inherited by the newly selected camera.
+Select camera by `cameraID`.
+The selected camera will be activated and further camera control settings will be applied to this camera.
+When the activated camera is changed by selecting another camera via this method, the settings that applied to this camera will be inherited by the newly selected camera.

 ```java
 void selectCamera(String cameraID) throws CameraEnhancerException